"Sabrina Laney Warren shone into the highest situations with a bell pure soprano voice."

 -Die Rheinpfalz, Landau Germany

-Rachel DeVore Fogarty will be published and available for purchase at the end of 2018.
+Rachel DeVore Fogarty and album of the same title will be available for purchase at the end of 2018.

 Solidifying herself as an international artist, Sabrina has performed as a guest artist with the Festival Durance Luberon in France,

 the Eutiner Festspiele in Germany, the Deutsche-Amerikan Musik Fest in Germany, and the Differdange International Festival in Luxembourg.

 As the soprano soloist in the European tour of Ein deutsches Requiem,

 her performance was lauded as “a soft-lined, expressive consolation song full of vocal grace” (Augsburger Allgemeine).
 She also received